Ahmed Ressam: Plot to bomb LAX

 He had met Mokhtar Haouari in early 1994, when he first arrived in Canada.
 Haouari was involved in fraudulent activity that included the theft and sale of stolen passports and creation of fraudulent credit cards, and Ressam sold him some stolen identity cards.
 In early November he recruited Haouari to assist him in what he described as "some very important and dangerous business in the U.S.", by providing continued funding for his project, a credit card, and a fake ID.
 In addition, Haouari in turn recruited Brooklyn, New York-based Algerian illegal immigrant Abdelghani Meskini, a con man who he said was involved in bank fraud, to assist Ressam.

 On November 17, 1999, Ressam and Dahoumane traveled from Montreal, Quebec, to Vancouver, British Columbia.
-They rented a small motel cottage at the 2400 Kingsway Motel, where they prepared the explosives for LAX.
+They rented a small motel cottage at the 2400 Court Motel on Kingsway, where they prepared the explosives for LAX.
 They left behind an acid burn stain on a table and corroded plumbing.
 In December Ressam called Abu Jaffar in Afghanistan to ask whether Osama bin Laden wanted to take credit for the attack, but did not get an answer.
 He also called Abu Doha in London, told him that he wanted to return to Algeria after the attack, and was assured he would receive money and documents.

 Ressam arranged for the English-speaking Meskini to wait for him in Seattle.
 Meskini would assist him by helping him rent a car and communicate in English, driving him, and giving him a cell phone and money withdrawn with a stolen bank debit card.